 Although they have short coats, they can still shed quite often, so regular brushing and grooming are also necessary.

 This hybrid is very much protective, loyal, and affectionate to its family members.

 Because both parents are quite energetic, believe me when I say a Borador's energy is on a whole another level!

 Apart from being playful, they mostly retain their Border Collie parent's herding instinct, so there may be some nipping-at-the-heel action going, especially if they're not trained.

 Stocky yet lean, but definitely muscular!
 There's no other way to describe a Labrbull's appearance but that.

-They may look fierce in appearance, but Labrabulls are actually sweet and are easy to care for!
+They may look fierce, but Labrabulls are sweet and easy to care for!

 Their physical size is definitely equivalent to their heart (figuratively!)

-They are great for families with kids plus they don't need as much exercise as other Labrador mixes do.
+They are great for families with kids and don't need as much exercise as other Labrador mixes.